Mixtera: A Data Plane for Foundation Model Training: Introduction

-We present \mixtera, a data plane that can be deployed on top of existing LLM/VLM training data collections.
-It is a centralized, read-only layer and can be declaratively queried from training clients.
-As shown in~\Crefwl{fig:intro-worklfow:b}, it reduces the amount of materialization and data scripting necessary for training jobs.
-While existing data loaders as outlined in~\Cref{tab:intro-features} are limited by filesystem constraints, \mixtera{} supports arbitrary properties independent of the filesystem, and makes it easy for model engineers to experiment with different filter criteria, fixed learning curricula, and fully dynamic mixing algorithms that learn the mixture during training. \mixtera{} follows a client-server model.
-For a training job, the server, which indexes and manages the samples, first statically filters out the relevant samples, and then continuously distributes \emph{chunks} to the clients.
-Chunks are fixed-size collections of \emph{pointers} to samples in files, and adhere to the current mixture.
-The clients then fetch the relevant samples and return the relevant data to the training loop.
-We design and implement \mixtera{} tailored to the needs for foundation model training, and make the following key contributions: \begin{enumerate}[leftmargin=*,nosep]
+We present \mixtera, a data plane that can be deployed on top of existing LLM/VLM training data collections stored in distributed filesystems or cloud data lakes. \mixtera{} follows a client-server model. \revA{The user indexes all sample metadata at the server once.
+During a training job, the server statically filters out the relevant samples using SPJ-style predicates, and then continuously distributes \emph{chunks} to the clients.} Chunks are fixed-size collections of \emph{pointers} to samples (\Crefwl{fig:intro-worklfow:b}) in files that adhere to the current mixture.
+The clients fetch the relevant samples and return the relevant data to the training loop.
+By storing metadata, and deferring reads to the clients, \mixtera{} scales to real-world datasets. \revC{Chunks also enable dynamic data mixing and avoid re-materializing mixed data.} This approach also improves the iteration speed for model developers.
+While existing data loaders, as outlined in~\Cref{tab:intro-features}, rely on sampling from filesystem directories, \mixtera{} supports arbitrary properties independent of the filesystem, and makes it easy for model engineers to experiment with different filter criteria, fixed learning curricula~\cite{Allal2025SmolLM2,Xu2024Currciulum}, and fully dynamic mixing algorithms that learn the mixture during training~\cite{Jiang2024ADO,chen2023skillit,Chen2024Aioli}.
+We design and implement \mixtera{} tailored to the needs of foundation model training, and contribute the following: \begin{enumerate}[leftmargin=*,nosep]

-\item \mixtera{} enables users to declaratively specify mixtures across properties independent of the filesystem structure and training frameworks by indexing all samples and their properties.
+\item \mixtera{} indexes all samples and their properties, enabling users to declaratively specify mixtures across properties independent of the filesystem structure and training frameworks.

-\item \mixtera{} enables dynamically changing the data mixture and the properties determining the mixture during training.
+\item \mixtera{} enables dynamically changing the data mixture and the properties used for mixing.
 It achieves this by generating and streaming chunks, i.e., fixed-size lists of pointers to samples following the current mixture.

-\item We show \mixtera{} does not bottleneck training and is versatile, enabling model accuracy improvements for text-only and text-vision models.
-As an example, we demonstrate how to implement the ADO dynamic data mixing algorithm in \mixtera{} and its positive impact on model accuracy.
+\item \mixtera's data fetching scales to meet the ingestion throughput demands of large-scale training jobs.
+We run benchmarks spanning 256 GH200 superchips and show that \mixtera{} does not limit training throughput.
+As an example for how it enables model accuracy improvements, we demonstrate how to implement the ADO dynamic data mixing algorithm in \mixtera{} and its positive impact on model accuracy.

 \end{enumerate}